The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: A computation in the cobordism group of self-dual complexes

-In the following Lemma we will use the following notation: certain semi-simple perverse sheaves with strict support $\mathcal V$ are endowed with polarizable Hodge structures at their stalks at generic points by Lemma~\ref{lem:polarization}.
-We denote by $[\mathcal V,\oplus]$ the class in $\Omega_\R(Y)$ represented by $\mathcal V$ together with a polarizing self-duality (this definition makes sense by Remark~\ref{re:independence} and Lemma~\ref{lem:easydetermination}).
+In Lemma \ref{lem:rewriting} we use the following notation: Certain semi-simple perverse sheaves $\mathcal V$ with strict support are endowed with polarizable Hodge structures at their stalks at generic points by Lemma~\ref{lem:polarization}.
+We denote by $[\mathcal V,\oplus]$ the class in $\Omega_\R(X)$ represented by $\mathcal V$ together with a polarizing self-duality (this definition makes sense by Remark~\ref{re:independence} and Lemma~\ref{lem:easydetermination}).
 We denote by $[\mathcal V,\ominus]$ the class with a $(-1)$-polarizing self-duality.
-If a semi-simple perverse $\mathcal W$ together with a self duality sheaves is a direct sum of polarizing semi-simple perverse sheaves with strict support, then we denote by $[\mathcal W,\oplus]$ its class in $\Omega_\R(Y)$; we denote by $[\mathcal W,\ominus]$ the class of the opposite self-duality.
+If a semi-simple perverse sheaf $\mathcal W$ together with a self-duality is a direct sum of polarizing semi-simple perverse sheaves with strict support, then we denote by $[\mathcal W,\oplus]$ its class in $\Omega_\R(X)$; we denote by $[\mathcal W,\ominus]$ the class of the opposite self-duality.

-\begin{lem} Define $\beta_{d,j}:=(d-\dim(Y_j))\dim(Y_j)$.
-We have the following equality in $\Omega_\R(Y)$:
+\begin{lem} Define $\beta_{d,j}:=(d-\dim Y_j)\dim Y_j$.
+We have the following equality in $\Omega_\R(X)$:

 \end{lem} \proof